jg-rp/ruby-json-p3/README.md

 $ git submodule update --init
 ```

 We use [Bundler](https://bundler.io/) and [Rake](https://ruby.github.io/rake/).
-Install development dependencies with
+Install development dependencies with:

 ```
 bundle install
 ```

-Run tests with
+Run tests with:

 ```
 bundle exec rake test
 ```

-Lint with
+Lint with:

 ```
 bundle exec rubocop
 ```

-And type check with
+And type check with:

 ```
 bundle exec steep
 ```

-Run one of the benchmarks with
+Run one of the benchmarks with:

 ```
 bundle exec ruby performance/benchmark_ips.rb